NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/Profile-UKCore-Patient/communication.page.md

 </div>

 <br>
 NOTE: Makaton is a communication tool with speech, signs, and symbols to enable people with disabilities or learning disabilities to communicate.
-As Such, it is not recognised as a language in <code>urn:ietf:bcp:47</code>, and should be populated as a CodeableConcept.coding element alongside the <code>urn:ietf:bcp:47</code> parent language from which its country specific adapation is derived.
+As Such, it is not recognised as a language in <code>urn:ietf:bcp:47</code>, and should be populated as a CodeableConcept.coding element alongside the <code>urn:ietf:bcp:47</code> parent language from which its country specific adaptation is derived.

 ---